-It is one reason that immersion sports such as swimming, water skiing and windsurfing are permitted only when authorised by the Harbour Authority.
-A list of prohibited water based activities can be obtained from the Harbour Authority.
+This is one of the reasons why immersion sports, such as swimming, water skiing and windsurfing are only permitted when authorised by CHA.
+A list of prohibited water based activities can be obtained from the authority.

-Whilst immunisation can reduce the risk of contracting certain diseases, there are others for which there is no vaccine protection available e.g. Weil’s disease (leptospirosis).
-Weil’s disease is rare and the risk of contracting the disease is very low but it can cause serious, even fatal, illness.
+Whilst immunisation can reduce the risk of contracting certain diseases, there are others for which no vaccine protection available, eg Weil’s disease (leptospirosis).
+Weil’s disease is rare and the risk of contracting the disease is very low, but it can cause serious, even fatal, illness.

 What should I do?

-If you feel off colour following contact with open water, then see your doctor immediately.
+If you feel off colour following contact with open water, you should see a doctor immediately.

 What can be done to reduce the risks?